Mexico City Safety. My Personal Experience Backpacking through Mexico's Capital City

 Where to stay in Condesa and Roma

-Generally speaking there is one beautiful place to go and it is Casa Pancha however, this place is on the more luxurious side of the backpackers budget at $25 a night!
-But thats Roma for you!
+Generally speaking there is one beautiful place to go for backpackers, Casa Pancha, however, this place is on the more luxurious side of the backpackers budget at $25 a night!

-I have more budget options below but you will need to stay in the historico area (which is no bad thing) The reason I would personally stay in the Condesa/ Roma area is if I wanted a bit of a more peaceful solo experience or if I had work I needed to do and wanted a comfortable environment, or I was feeling a bit like I wanted a more upscale backpacking experience but didn't want the solitude of a hotel room!
-You are a a taxi ride from Centro Historico but you have plenty of bars and restaurants to keep you busy.
+The reason I would personally stay in the Condesa/ Roma area is if I want a bit of a more peaceful solo experience, or if I had work to do.
+You are a a taxi ride from Centro Historico but you have plenty in Roma to keep you busy.

-You are within walking distance of perhaps one of the best museums on planet earth, the Museo Nacional de Antropología as well as Chapultepec Castle.
-You need to check both out, the museum for the history of Mexico and the Castle for not just the castle but the awesome view back over the city!
-If you want to have a look at Casa Pancha the check it out on Hostel World below.
-The other good thing to note about this place is it has female only dorms!
-So you can be sure of a safe stay in a, what I want to call, 'more bougie hostel' (as far as backpacking goes), this is an excellent choice.
+You are also within walking distance of perhaps one of the best museums on planet earth, the Museo Nacional de Antropología as well as Chapultepec Castle.
+Check both out, the museum for the history of Mexico and the Castle for not just the castle but the awesome view back over the city!

 Safety considerations in Centro Histórico

 The city centre, while packed with tourists and locals, felt surprisingly safe.
 While it's busy and sometimes chaotic, having more people around provided a sense of safety.
-If you stick to the main pedestrian walk way (Av Francisco I. Madero) even at night, you should not have any problem.
-The only thing to perhaps lookout for are pickpocket, but a cross body bag or a money belt can soon easy any concerns of this.
+If you stick to the main pedestrian walk way (Av Francisco I. Madero) even at night, you should not have any problems.
+The only thing to perhaps lookout for are pickpocket, but a cross body bag or a money belt like a Maxtop or a Pacsafe Crossbody Bag can soon easy any concerns of this.

 The main central plaza and parks can be a bit eery at night, they are big spaces with a lot of dark areas.
 If you are wandering around on your own its probably best to stick to the main pedestrian path on the street front (Avenue Juarez).
-Here most evening the street turns electric with music and street performers (see video below) so again, in and amongst all the people, its hard to feel 'unsafe', that and it is more watched by the Mexican police just due to the density of people!
+Here most evening the street turns electric with music and street performers (see video below) so again, in and amongst all the people, its hard to feel 'unsafe'.
+It is also watched by the Mexican police just due to the density of people!

-The Zocalo (central plaza) has a lot of interesting events on.
-I was lucky enough to be there during a festival celebrating the indigenous communities and during the evenings it was electric and such a fun place to be.
-The one thing to look out for are the people who will walk up to you, start talking to you and then try and sell you something, the sale comes with a story of poverty or hardship, this did happen a couple of times in and around the Zocalo.
-A firm 'No' here is vital and try not to be overly polite which is usually my issue, however I am also the owner of a wrist bracelet because of one particularly persistent individual.
+The Zocalo (central plaza) puts on interesting events.
+I was lucky enough to be there during a festival celebrating the indigenous communities.
+During the evenings it was electric and such a fun place to be.
+The one thing to look out for are the people who will walk up to you, start talking to you and then try and sell you something.
+The sale comes with a story of poverty or hardship, this did happen to me a couple of times around the Zocalo area.
+A firm 'No' here is vital and try not to be overly polite which is usually my issue ...
+I am also the owner of a wrist bracelet because of one particularly persistent individual.

 One tip here, if you do feel pressured to buy some something have a spare small note in your pocket so you don't have to pull out your purse or wallet!
 Its a trick I tend to have set up before heading out.
 If you are super paranoid, do it with a secondary purse/ wallet you can flash it in a way to show you have no money in it!